Basilu-Liyanage/Basilu-Liyanage/README.md

 🔭 Currently working on Intelligent Vehicle Navigation to optimize and automate drive systems.
 🌱 Exploring machine learning and sensor integration for real-time decision-making in robotics.
 👨‍💻 Passionate about creating scalable solutions that blend AI with embedded systems.
+👨‍💻🌱 Holding the Worlds Top 10 Rank in Coding

 🔧 Technologies & Tools